ycrc/ycrc.github.io/docs/clusters-at-yale/guides/r.md

 It is common for R to require a display session to save certain types of figures.
 You may see a warning like "unable to start device PNG" or "unable to open connection to X11 display".
-There is a tool, `XVFB`, which can help avoid these issues.
+There is a tool, `xvfb`, which can help avoid these issues.

 The wrapper `xvfb-run` creates a virtual display session which allows R to create these figures without an X11 session.
-See the guide for [xvfb](clusters-at-yale/guides/xvfb) for more details.
+See the guide for [xvfb](/clusters-at-yale/guides/xvfb) for more details.